-These new Wilderness additions will secure lands between existing Wilderness areas such as Boulder Creek, Rogue-Umpqua Divide, Sky Lakes, Mt.
+The proposal will create an approximate 500,000-acre Wilderness area protecting Crater Lake National Park and its surrounding ancient forests from development or exploitation forever.
+When enacted into law by Congress, the proposal will place the backcountry of Crater Lake National Park and the surrounding ancient forests under the protection of the Wilderness Act.
+This new Wilderness addition will secure lands between existing Wilderness areas such as Boulder Creek, Rogue-Umpqua Divide, Sky Lakes, Mt.
 Thielsen, and Diamond Peak Wilderness.
-It will create a 90 mile long wildlife corridor to protect habitat for threatened, endangered, and sensitive species by moderating the effects of our changing environment and provide a refuge from the loss of surrounding habitat.
+It will create an uninterrupted 90-mile long wildlife corridor to protect threatened, endangered, and sensitive animal and plant species by moderating the effects of our changing environment.
+And provide a refuge from the loss of surrounding habitat.